Shealynntate/genetic-algorithms/README.md

 </p>

 # Resources
 Full credit to Robert Johansson for this project idea.
-Check it out at [Genetic Programming: Evolution of the Mona Lisa](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/)
+[Genetic Programming: Evolution of the Mona Lisa](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/)

 Here&apos;s a list of other resources I used while working on this project: